SAHEEL7/kungfu-master-a3c/README.md

-# kungfu-master-a3c
-A3C-based reinforcement learning agent trained to play Kung Fu Master using Gymnasium and PyTorch with parallel environments and CNN-based actor-critic architecture.

 # 🥋 Kung Fu Master Agent (A3C)

 A Reinforcement Learning project implementing **Asynchronous Advantage Actor-Critic (A3C)** to play Kung Fu Master using Gymnasium.